farmera/sare_grant/study_results_drones.md

 rigorous study each of these would have been carefully monitored and their contributions assessed.
 However, our goal was to make a set of recommendations for working sugarcane growers, it was not to produce a detailed scientific report.

-In technical terms, regression works by estimating the conditional expectation of the dependent variable given a set of independent variables.
 Our dependent variable was the amount of sucrose produced in each of thirty sections variably treated with known nitrogen levels.
 The final sucrose yield was carefully measured in the lab at the end of the season and, along with our primary independent variable, was known to us prior to analysis.